 - roll the invitation around a toy rolling pin for a baking party

-- attach it to a bag of legos, play dough or other toy that fits the party theme
+- attach it to a bag of legos that builds into something that fits the party theme

 - attach it to a pool noodle with duct tape handle for a light sabre for a Star Wars party